fbpx

 • Wear layer – safeguards the pattern

-If you take proper maintenance and care of traditional sheet vinyl, it can last for up to 20 years.
+If you take proper maintenance and care of sheet vinyl, it can last for up to 20 years.
 Most warranties are typically 10 to 20 years.
-Plus, traditional sheet vinyl flooring is a cost-effective solution for consumers.
+Our selection of Congoleum Airstep Sheet Vinyl has built-in stain and soil repellent, all with a 20 year limited warranty protection.

 Why Choose Resilient Flooring

-How Our Flooring Experts Can Help
+How Carpetland USA Flooring Experts Can Help

 Like this article?
 Share it!